-With SCSI being essentially obsolete, and the fact that Macintosh systems (since OS X 10.6 I think) can no longer write to HFS formatted disks, the best way to use modern systems when setting up your classic 68k system is to use disk images and a Macintosh 68k or PowerPC emulator.
+With SCSI being essentially obsolete, and the fact that Macintosh systems (since OS X 10.6 I think) can no longer write to HFS formatted disks, the best way to use modern systems when setting up your classic 68k system is to create a bootable disk image using a Macintosh 68k or PowerPC emulator then writing […]

 When I first started playing with 68k macintosh systems around 1999/2000 (a Macintosh Plus) I connected an external SCSI drive to my Windows 98 system and was able to use an early version of Basilisk II with SCSI pass-through to format the hard drive.
 Now 18 years later, SCSI is an obsolete technology, and in general […]

-You probably know what Basilisk II is, but if not, a quick summary: Basilisk II is an open source emulator for 68k-based Macintosh computers that support 32bit memory that runs on Windows, OS X and Linux (also works on some other platforms).
-Running Basilisk II on a modern system will allow you to make changes […]
+You probably know what Basilisk II is, but if not, a quick summary: Basilisk II (manual)is an open source emulator for 68k-based Macintosh computers that support 32bit memory (therefore you can NOT boot System 6, but you can setup System 6 on a secondary drive, see Section 5) that runs on Windows, OS X and Linux […]

 I recently purchased a SCSI2SD V.5 adaptor (3.5″ and 2.5″) to replace a failing 1980s SCSI HD, and realized once I had it set up I could “image” the Micro-SD card to make boot-able images anyone could use.